Apricot Tarts and Stealthy Snoozes: A Late Summer Italian Flight to New York

 My seat was in the central aisle and was adjoined with another, but a screen can be raised between the two for a bit more privacy.
 The video screen is nestled in a fabric console, and the lighting is soft and also easy to figure out.
 All of this is very conducive to taking a few snoozes.
 Overall one has the illusion of being ensconced in a luxury suite somewhere on the shores of Lake Como.

-Despite the perception to the contrary, I am less of a frequent traveler than I was before the great covid revolution in travel.
+Despite the perception to the contrary, I am less of a frequent traveler than I was before the great Covid revolution in travel.
 After all that, we generally have a world where overtourism is the default setting of many destinations.
 Because I left my youth at Bracciano, or a good chunk of it, travel is now often more travail than actual pleasure.

 Countries like Italy, and in this case their flag carriers, serve as reminders of why despite the stresses and strains it is still worth it to go.
 You are not going to find that apricot tart, or a Campari spritz or glass of Ferrari Maximum Chardonnay aboard that next flight on Spirit — maybe not even at your favorite Italian restaurant.

-Whether it comes to their sybaritic health spas, their premium on-board service, or their steely prime ministers, it can be said with assurance that among European countries Italy is having a moment.
+Whether it comes to Italy’s sybaritic health spas, their premium on-board service, or their steely prime ministers, it can be said with assurance that among European countries Italy is having a moment.
 If you can book a flight to Rome while the sun is still high and the plump grapes are still being plucked from the vines, it would be pazzo — foolish — to hesitate.